 The Cambridge Secondary 1 English curriculum promotes an enquiry based approach to learning to develop thinking skills and encourage intellectual engagement.
 The curriculum is presented in five content areas.
 Phonics, spelling and vocabulary and Grammar and punctuation relate to use of English.
 Grammar and punctuation is further divided into Reading and Writing to reflect the different ways in which grammar and punctuation are applied in each of these skills.
 Reading, Writing, and Speaking and listening are about developing thinking skills and encouraging intellectual engagement.
 The learning objectives span knowledge and understanding and other qualities.
 This curriculum encourages learners who are confident, creative and intellectually engaged, capable of applying their skills to respond to a range of information, media and texts with enjoyment and understanding.

 The Cambridge Secondary 1 Mathematics curriculum is presented in six content areas: Number, Algebra, Geometry, Measure, Handling data and Problem solving.
 The first five content areas are all underpinned by Problem solving, which provides a structure for the application of mathematical skills.
 Mental strategies are also a key part of the Number content.
 Together, these two areas form a progressive step preparing students for entry onto IGCSE level courses.
 This curriculum focuses on principles, patterns, systems, functions and relationships so that learners can apply their mathematical knowledge and develop a holistic understanding of the subject.

-*Please note that the information explained above pertaining to the Cambridge Secondary 1 and Checkpoint programme is taken from their website at www.cie.org.uk.
+**Please note that the information explained above pertaining to the Cambridge Secondary 1 and Checkpoint programmes is taken from their website at www.cie.org.uk.